GompDS/DS3PortingTool/README.md

 ------
 ## Usage
-If using from the command line, enter options first and then the path to the source DCX file.
+If using from the command line, enter flags first and then the path to the source DCX file.
+Alternatively you can drag-and-drop a DCX file onto the exe.

 DCX file must be either an anibnd or chrbnd.